anytizer/lorem-pixels.wp/lorem-pixels/readme.txt

 == Upgrade Notice ==

-When this plugin is used and disabled, your blogs will show your `[lorem]` shortcode as it is.
+When this plugin is used and disabled, your blogs will show your `[lorem]` and `[pixel]` shortcodes in raw format.
+Once you gather real contents and images for your website, replace those shortcodes.